Welcome to the DCFS Guardian Consent Portal

 acting custodian for children in DCFS protective custody

-temporary custodian of each child or youth placed in the care of the Department through an order of temporary custody by a juvenile court
+temporary custodian of each child or youth placed in the care of the department through an order of temporary custody by a juvenile court

 legal guardian and custodian with power to consent to adoption of a child for whom one or both parents have executed a written surrender for adoption